WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 In other words, on *production* mode webpack sets `optimization.minimize: true` and `optimization.minimizer: new TerserPlugin({})` with some defaults.

 But what if those defaults needs some overrides?
-Just pass custom constructed object to `optimization.minimizer`.
+Passing custom constructed object to `optimization.minimizer` is the solution.

 `TerserPlugin` keys can be found [here](https://webpack.js.org/plugins/terser-webpack-plugin/).
 `terserOptions` key can be found [here](https://github.com/terser/terser#minify-options) and it holds also links to options for `terserOptions.parse`, `terserOptions.compress`, `terserOptions.mangle`, `terserOptions.output`, and `terserOptions.sourceMap` objects.